 Ireland was a country I wanted to visit for such a long time.
-I always loved Irish music and their humour.
+I always loved the Irish music and their humour.
 And those forty shades of green were something I wanted to see for ages.
 So, when a few months ago Marijan and I learned we’re going to have a week for ourselves, we immediately booked flight tickets to Dublin.
-We’ve spent five days in Dublin and you can read my travel diary from it, here.
+We’ve spent five days in Dublin, and you can read my travel diary from it, here.

 Dublin Travel Diary: Five days in Dublin

 We arrived in Dublin on Sunday evening, after a short, hour and a half long flight, from Amsterdam.
-After checking in at our hotel we went for a dinner to a cute little Italian restaurant close by.
+After checking in at our hotel, we went for dinner to a cute little Italian restaurant close by.
 It was already quite late, so we went to bed early to have some energy for exploring the city the next day.

 Ierland Toerisme helped in organising our trip, so when we came to our hotel room, there was a media pack already waiting for us.
 It was filled with entrance tickets, brochures and many useful information.
 I love when something like that is waiting for me in a hotel room.
 It feels so welcoming!